SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 Io_uring [doesn't support](https://github.com/axboe/liburing/issues/831) the
 [`copy_file_range`](https://man7.org/linux/man-pages/man2/copy_file_range.2.html) syscall which
-means we can't copy client data asynchronous using io_uring.
-Even if it did, as a practical matter, manually writing a coroutine to make all syscalls on the database write path async would be intractable.
-Thus, database modifications block the entire server, meaning one client can DoS the entire server.
-This is easy to reproduce by writing some code that asks the server to write an entry whose contents is stdin—the server will freeze.
+means we can't copy client data asynchronously using io_uring.
+Even if `copy_file_range` was supported, as a practical matter, manually writing a coroutine to make all syscalls on the database write path async would be intractable.
+Thus, database modifications block the entire server, meaning one client can DoS the server.
+This is easy to reproduce by writing some code that asks the server to write an entry whose contents is `stdin`—the server will be frozen until `stdin` is closed.

 I don't believe this is a problem since we assume that clients are cooperative (see [below](#error-handling-and-malicious-actors)) and therefore assume they will provide the server with a non-blocking file.
 However, if some unforeseen circumstances change the equation, then there is a relatively straightforward solution: move the allocator to a background thread and communicate with it using SPSC channels.
 The background thread would write into a pipe whenever it has sent a message so that io_uring can wake up and process allocator responses.
-The complicated part would be keeping track of pending requests and applying backpressure, hence why this approach wasn't chosen for the first implementation.
+However, keeping track of pending requests and applying backpressure would be complicated, hence why this approach wasn't chosen.

 ### Database reliability

-Both of these issues should be extremely rare if not impossible to hit under normal circumstances.
+Both of these issues should be extremely rare (if not impossible) to hit under normal circumstances.
-Still, they suck and are sad to think about.
-Ah well, there had to be tradeoffs somewhere!
+Nevertheless, their possibility sucks and is sad to think about.

 #### Local corruption